microsoft/aed-content-nasa-su20/Intro-InstallationModule/2-VisualStudioCode.md

 Visual Studio Code (also referred to as VS Code) is a free, open-sourced, code editor.
 We can break this description down a little farther to get a better understanding:

 - **code editor**: a text editor that is made specifically for writing, running and debugging code.
-Comparable to an application like Microsoft Word, but with added functionally for writing code like autocomplete and ability to run code.
+They are comparable to an application like Microsoft Word, but with added functionally for writing code like autocomplete and ability to run code.

 - **open-sourced**: software with code that anyone can look at, modify and enhance.
 The main takeaway from this is that if there is a feature not in the software, someone (or even you) has the ability to create it and add it to VS Code.